Toledot Yeshu: Background and sources

 The traditions found in the Toledot Yeshu reflect many very early, historical polemics in Jewish tradition towards Christians.
 Origen, among other early Christian authors, reflects Jewish accusations of the illegitimacy of the birth of Jesus and his practice of magic and sorcery.
 Many obscenities found in early sources ended up compiled in the Toledot Yeshu.
 For example, Origen quotes the philosopher Celsus reporting a Jewish contemporaries claim that the paternity of Jesus goes to a Roman soldier named Pantera, an idea that also appears in the Toledot.
-Justin Martyr's Dialogue with Trypho, is another early account, presenting a fictional dialogue between a Christian and a Jew, demonstrating the existence of polemical interactions and exchange of stories between Jews and Christians.
-It is possible that an early version of the Toledot lacked the aspersion about Mary's relationship with a Roman soldier, with the original goal of the story being to return Jewish apostates into the fold, with the idea only being added in later versions.
+Justin Martyr's Dialogue with Trypho, another early account, presented a fictional dialogue between a Christian and a Jew, demonstrating the existence of polemical interactions and exchange of stories between Jews and Christians.
+It is possible that an early version of the Toledot lacked the story about Mary's relationship with a Roman soldier, with the original goal of the story being to return Jewish apostates into the fold, with the aspersion only being added in later versions.